 About the speaker

 Alexey Somov did his Master thesis in Princeton Theological Seminary, New Jersey, USA in 2008 and completed his PhD at VU University Amsterdam in 2014.
 His PhD thesis was about the representations of the afterlife in Luke-Acts.
 Since 2002 he has started working with the Institute for Bible Translation (IBT), Moscow, Russia, first as an exegete in Kurdish OT project, then as an exegete and translation adviser in Kalmyk OT project, and since 2014 as a translation consultant.
 He works with several IBT projects in Russia and Central Asia, including Dargin, Kalmyk, Kyrgyz, Yakut, and Russian sign language.
-In addition, he is an associated professor at St. Philaret’s Orthodox Christian Institute (Moscow), and is a Research Fellow at the DFG-Kollegforschungsgruppe “Beyond Canon_” (“Jenseits des Kanons”, FOR 2770), University of Regensburg (Faculty of Catholic Theology), Germany.
+In 2019-2020, he was a Research Fellow at the DFG-Kollegforschungsgruppe “Beyond Canon_” (“Jenseits des Kanons”, FOR 2770), University of Regensburg (Faculty of Catholic Theology), Germany.
+In addition, he is an associated professor at St. Philaret’s Orthodox Christian Institute (Moscow).